FAR sets spud date for Gambian well

 The spud date for the Bambo-1 well is now planned for 13 November this year.
 FAR contracted Exceed’s wells management team in Aberdeen to assist with the planning and execution of the well.

 Based on FAR’s statement, it will take approximately 30 days to drill the well to a depth of 3,266 metres in water depths of 993 metres, 85 kilometres offshore and 500 metres south of the Senegal-Gambia border.

 Located at Dakar, Senegal, the shore base for the project is now fully operational and ready to support the upcoming drilling activities.
-As the firm informed in June, the well is designed to drill into a series of vertically stacked targets with a combined estimated recoverable, prospective resource of 1,118 mmbbls.
+The well is designed to drill into a series of vertically stacked targets with a combined estimated recoverable, prospective resource of 1,118 mmbbls.

 There are three target reservoirs and the first one is Bambo, which is a shallower reservoir not intersected during the Senegal campaign.
 The second one is Soloo, which is the extension of the hydrocarbon-bearing reservoirs in the adjacent Sangomar oil field, offshore Senegal, while the third one is Soloo Deep.
 These are two additional horizons, also not penetrated during the Senegal drilling campaigns.

 FAR explains that Soloo Deep has a lower chance of success but higher potential volumes.
 The estimated quantities of petroleum that may potentially be recovered by the future application of a development project relate to undiscovered accumulations.
 These estimates have an associated risk of discovery and further risk of development.
 Therefore, further exploration and appraisal is required to determine the existence of a significant quantity of potentially moveable hydrocarbons.